-The main organiser of World Village Festival is the KEPA, which is an umbrella organisation for nearly 300 development organisations or other NGOs working on issues concerning development and globalisation.
-KEPA itself is a politically and ideologically non-aligned organisation that operates with funding from the Ministry for Foreign Affairs of Finland.
+The main organiser of World Village Festival is Kepa, which is an umbrella organisation for nearly 300 development organisations or other CSOs working on issues concerning development and globalisation.
+Kepa itself is a politically and ideologically non-aligned organisation that operates with funding from the Ministry for Foreign Affairs of Finland.

-Over 500 other partners are involved in the festival – some 300 NGOs as well as educational institutions, museums, public authorities and businesses.
+Over 450 other partners are involved in the festival – some 400 CSOs as well as educational institutions, museums, public authorities and businesses.

 Check out the history of the festival to see how it all began.